njablonski/ExeniaCampaign/README.md

 - If enemy fighters sortie to your Carrier's hex, your Carrier is under attack!
 You _must_ recall at least 1 Starfighter Wing to defend your Carrier.
 The selected Starfighter Wing immediately is moved back to the same hex as your carrier.
 Alternativey, you can defend your carrier by launching a Starfighter Wing that is underoing _Maintenance_.
 If all of your Starfighter Wings are Grounded when your Carrier is attacked, your Carrier is destroyed.
 - The Black Sun Starfighter Wings treat the Main Refinery in Hex 53 as their Carrier, and one of them (flip a coin to select) will return to defend it if it's attacked.

+### 3. Battle Resolution

+In this phase, players involved in battles will play games of [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/) using the [Exenia Battle Format](#exenia-battle-format).
+Battles occur wherever two or more enemy Starfighter Wings occupy the same hex.
+This could be a hex that enemy Starfighter Wings have both sortied to, or it could be a Carrier attack with one team's Starfighter Wing attacking and the other side's Starfighter Wing defending.

+The battles are considered to occur simultaneously,

 ***

 <br/>